IBM/knative101-eventing/README.md

 ## Introduction

-Knative Eventing is a system that is designed to address a common need for cloud native development and provides composable primitives to enable late-binding event producers and event consumers.
+Knative Eventing is a system that is designed to address a common need for cloud native development by providing composable primitives to enable late-binding between event producers and event consumers.

 In Knative, event producers and event consumers are designed to be independent.
 Any producer can generate events before there are active event consumers that are listening.
 Any event consumer can express interest in an event or class of events, before there are producers that are creating those events.